in4lio/yupp/doc/_README.md

 e.g. `($add 2 3)`

-_Lambda_ is an anonymous function, it consists of a sequence of parameters and a function body.
+**Lambda expression** is an anonymous function, it consists of a sequence of parameters and a function body.

     <lambda> ::= <param> { <param> } <expression>